Tuition and Financial Aid

 Need-Based Financial Aid

-All students in programs that are 2 or more weeks long are welcome to apply for need-based financial aid.
+All students in our arts summer camp programs that are two or more weeks long are welcome to apply for need-based financial aid.
 To apply, complete the following steps in your application in the Education Community:

 - Indicate your interest in applying for financial aid in the "Financial Aid" section of the Camp Application for Admission.

-- Upload a copy of your 2019 or 2020 Federal Income Tax Return Form 1040 prior to submitting your application.
+- Upload a copy of your most recent Federal Income Tax Return Form 1040 prior to submitting your application.
 If you are an international applicant, please submit an official Verification of Salary, in English, for each of your parents.

 The Financial Aid Committee will then review your family's income documentation to determine your eligibility for need-based aid.
 Any financial aid award will be included on your child's enrollment agreement after acceptance.